TeodorChiaburu/beexplainable/README.md

 each row starts with the file ID followed by the body part ID followed by the list of RLE coordinates

+Additional annotations have also been created in [derive_contours_bboxes.py](scripts/derive_contours_bboxes.py):

+- *bounding_boxes.txt* - each file ID is associated with the bounding box coordinates of the whole object
+- *part_contours.npy* - contour indexes of the binary masks for every body part (the reason behind it is that decoding `RLE` coordinates is relatively time-consuming; therefore, it is preferable to compute the masks only once and store them for later training; however, storing large sparse matrices or their positive indexes is not very efficient and since Numpy or OpenCV save files in `uint8` at least, the contours of the masks were preferred.
+At training/inference time, the full object masks can easily be retrieved by refilling the contour lines).
+See an [example](figures/masks_bboxes/Edges_Andrena_fulva_41623103_1.png).

 ### Important Note on the `RLE` Format

 Beware that the `RLE` format used by Label Studio to store segmentation masks is not